 I’ve also bought random things that I’d normally buy at the grocery store, like drink boxes and granola bars.
 It might seem odd to look for groceries online, but sometimes they are less expensive on Amazon.

 I do agree that you can be tempted to buy more just because Amazon makes it easy.
 As with any purchase, make sure you’re getting the best deal before you buy.
 Sometimes saving a trip to a store you hate makes a purchase and even better deal.
 Sadly, the price on Amazon Prime has increased since we joined.
-I certainly enjoy Amazon Prime for now, and we have several more months to decide on keeping it at the increased price of $99.
+I certainly enjoy Amazon Prime for now and stay away from Walmart.

 Is it worth almost a hundred bucks to avoid Walmart?